-A personnel file for each employee is maintained in the Office of Human Resources or in the Office of Academic Affairs for faculty.
-This is the only personnel file maintained by the College, and it is the property of the College.
-Only the President, the director of human resources, and those authorized by the President have access to an employee's personnel file.
+A personnel file for each hourly employee is maintained in the Office of Human Resources.
+This file is the only hourly personnel file maintained by the College, and it is the property of the College.
+The personnel file of an employee is strictly confidential.
+Only the President and those authorized by the President have access to an employee's personnel file.